nash2000/char-lstm-crf-lstmconv/README.md

 # Data
 Data should be placed at the `data/kornerdataset` directory, split into `train.txt`, `valid.txt`, and `test.txt'.

 Similar to the format of CoNLL-2002 shared task, all data files contain a single morpheme per line with it associated named entity tag in the IOB2 format.
 Sentences are separated by empty lines.
-Each line corresponding to a single morpheme consists of the folloiwng four fields:
+Each line corresponding to a single morpheme consists of the following four fields:

 1. **Morpheme info**: The surface form of a morpheme associated with its POS tag
 2. **POS tag**: The POS tag of a morpheme